wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Changed the way admin notices are displayed
+* Added an error message if register_globals is set to On
+* Changed the notification for when the main page and checkout page are not set
+* Added the ability for wpStoreCart to automatically create and set the main page and checkout page

 = 2.0.4 =
 * Made Add New Category always display
 * Added additional category settings such as description, thumbnail, and POST ID
 * Fixed bug with categories not displaying
+* Fixed bug with shipping not calculating

 = 2.0.3 =
 * Fixed some CSS issues